moathabuhamad/Regex-Recursion/README.md

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?

-it took me alot of hours and im still not finished.
+it took me 2 and im still not finished.